Soundiverse/comments-service/README.md

 ### POST - method
-### Endpoint:  /api/songs/123/comments
+### Endpoint:  /api/songs/:songID/comments
-Create a new comment for songID 123
+Create a new comment assiated with a specific songID

 #### Request
 ```sh